leterDieu/Stellarity-mcoc/mkdocs/docs/items/trinkets/soaring_insignia.md

 # Starstruck Carcanet
 <div class="result kohara-infobox-grid" markdown>
 <div markdown class="kohara-infobox-text">
-**Starstruck Carcanet** is a utility trinket which causes 3 stars to fall nearby when hurt.
-Stars explode upon contact with ground and deal damage in an area of effect.
+**Soaring** is a utility spellbook which casts a slow moving spark on use, which teleports player to the first block it hits.

 [TOC]